drupalprojects/quiz/question_types/multichoice/README.txt

 /**
  * @file
- * README file for Quiz Choice.
+ * README file for Quiz Multichoice.
  */

-Quiz Choice
+Quiz Multichoice
 Allows quiz creators to make a multiple choice question type.

 Sponsored by: Norwegian Centre for Telemedicine